For Employers

 What is net salary?

-• IKA social security contributions (about 16% for the employee)
+• EFKA social security contributions (about 16% for the employee)

 • Income tax based on tax brackets